-

 Is the board required to engage actively with the entity’s economic owners?
 If so, how does it do this and report on its actions?

 For publicly traded companies, it is common for the board to engage regularly in dialogue with the company’s shareholders, particularly any significant institutional investors.
-Shareholders of publicly traded companies also have numerous opportunities to engage with the company’s boards: AGMs (and any other general meetings) provide a regular forum for discussion between the board and shareholders.
+Shareholders of publicly traded companies also have numerous opportunities to engage with the company’s boards.
+AGMs and any other general meetings provide a regular forum for discussion between the board and the shareholders.
 For listed companies, the UK CGC requires the Chair to monitor and foster a healthy relationship with shareholders by seeking regular engagement to understand their views on governance and performance against the company’s strategy.
-Again, for listed companies, the UK CGC requires the board to appoint one of its independent NEDs as a “Senior Independent Director” to act as a second intermediary (other than the Chair) between the board and shareholders.
-Finally, the chairs of any board committees should also seek engagement with shareholders on significant matters related to their areas of responsibility.
+Additionally, the UK CGC require the boards of listed companies to appoint one of its independent NEDs as a “Senior Independent Director” to act as a second intermediary (other than the Chair) between the board and shareholders.
+The chairs of any board committees should also seek engagement with shareholders on significant matters related to their areas of responsibility.

-Other than legislation, certain institutions (most notably, the Investor Forum) have lobbied for a notion of “collective engagement” and been instrumental in facilitating dialogue between institutional investors and companies.
+Beyond legislation, certain institutions, most notably, the Investor Forum, have lobbied for a notion of “collective engagement” and been instrumental in facilitating dialogue between institutional investors and companies.
 In the UK, the FRC has published the Stewardship Code, which sits alongside the UK CGC and is designed to encourage institutional investors, asset managers and their service providers to engage in sustainable and responsible investment and stewardship.
 Whilst previously aimed primarily at investments in listed companies, the Code now applies to investments across all asset classes, including private equity portfolios.
-Adherence to the Code is (with a few small exceptions) voluntary, with signatories required to report annually on their methods of engagement.
+Adherence to the Code is, with a few small exceptions, voluntary, with signatories required to report annually on their methods of engagement.
 However, it presents an incentive for renewed efforts.

 -